-After testing a new landing page against the home page we then decided to begin an iterative testing plan to understand the impact of individual changes on the conversion rate.
-The above test changed the social proof below the call-to-action button.
+For example, after testing a new landing page against the home page (see above), we decided to begin an iterative testing plan to understand the impact of individual changes on the conversion rate.
+The above test altered the social proof below the call-to-action button.
 Just by changing the number from all players a month to the number of unique active players we measured a 5% drop in registration conversion.
 This confirmed the power of social proof and that we should test other forms of social validation.

 Creating a specific plan based upon previous tests enhances the learning process that A/B testing and multivariate testing provides to digital marketers.
 As each experiment is developed following a systematic evaluation of the previous test, marketers are less likely to fall into one of the many logical errors and cognitive biases that we are all prone to.

 A test and learn process is a much more scientific approach to website improvement than completely redesigning your website from scratch.
 Iterative testing is one of six kinds of tests that you should be considering using as part of a conversion rate optimisation programme.
 These include real estate tests where we move elements around to find their optimal position and inclusion and exclusion tests.
 Apart from innovation tests, these other kinds of tests may be included in iterative testing.
 Provided you have evidence to suggest they are appropriate to improve your key metric.

 Redesigning your site is sometimes required when you have strong evidence to suggest that your site architecture and content is a barrier to further improving your conversion rate.
 However, iterative testing and other types of experiments should be attempted first.
 For example, Facebook did at one time regularly go down the route of a site redesign.
 What they found was that it resulted in a huge increase in complaints from users as they struggled to navigate and complete their common tasks.